Computational-Photonics-Laboratory/Noise-Performance-Modeling/README.md

 When generating figures with entirely new parameters, it will take several minutes and generate three figures:

-Figure 1: Energy Jitter Power Spectral Density;
+Figure 1: Energy Jitter Power Spectral Density; <br>
-Figure 2: Frequency Jitter Power Spectral Density;
+Figure 2: Frequency Jitter Power Spectral Density; <br>
-Figure 3: Phase Jitter Power Spectral Density;
+Figure 3: Phase Jitter Power Spectral Density; <br>

 These figures are identical to Figure 4 of the aforementioned article.